ValkyrieProjectArena/design/characters.md

 We renamed Leader to Support due the conflict with the meta-game concept of a team leader (the person responsible for making team-level decisions or setting team-level goals/strategies).

-Support improve the efficacy of their team or their relative efficacy by diminishing the enemy's efficacy, to create baseline advantages.
+Supports improve the efficacy of their team or their relative efficacy by diminishing the enemy's efficacy, to create baseline advantages.
 </td>
 </tr>